Transferring Electronic Records

 The TDA will take state agency records that have been scheduled as “A” (Archival) or “R” (Review) on an approved records retention schedule.
 “R” records will need to be reviewed by an appraisal archivist prior to transfer.

-- State agencies: For more information about the types of records for transfer see the FAQ’s for State Agencies on the TSLAC website
+- For more information about the types of records for transfer, see FAQs for State Agencies on the TSLAC website.